Skip to content

 • shell — arbitrary command execution

-• editor.execute_console — arbitrary console commands
+• editor.execute_command — arbitrary console commands

 • editor.take_screenshot — side-effect with no natural inverse